| Friday, October 22, 1999 The big news of today's phone

 degrees in the cool season and 130 in the the hot season.
 However, they do say that

+it is beautiful.
+One of her trainers regularly takes his vacations there.
 The population of Seno Palel, the village where Shannon will live, is 3000.

 That's larger than Annandale!
 She will be living on the compound of the village